Occala/netcode.notes/ShiftingOrigin/README.md

-Because I should write about this at some point;

 Shifting origin (sometimes called floating origin, i think it's more technically correct to call this specific thing shifting origin though, people seem to get upset about the distinction) is a silly technique to maintain the player near origin to mitigate floating point precision error as distance from zero increases